Paris Métro Line 9: Origins

-Line 9 was originally envisioned as a branch of Line 2 Sud (now known as Line 6) between Porte de Saint-Cloud and Trocadero.
-However, it was concluded by the CMP to combine this segment with a proposed segment that was to be built towards Opera, and thus Line 9 is created.
+The first line coined in the complementary project, Line 9 was originally envisioned as a branch of Line 2 Sud (now known as Line 6) meant to cover the south of the wealthy 16th arrondissement between Porte de Saint-Cloud and Trocadero.
+However, it was concluded by the CMP to instead combine this segment with a proposed segment that was to be built towards Opera, and thus Line 9 is created.
 The first section between Trocadero and Exelmans opened on 8 November 1922.

 Construction and Extensions

 Construction of the original sections (as well as the extension towards République) proved to be difficult due to public opposition in the various arrondissements as well as unstable soil above the tunnels.
 Public support for the line's construction was greatly difficult due in part to proposed sections that various entities saw as impossible to build and operate under government regulations at the time.
 In addition, unstable soil led to the collapse of several sections of tunnel being constructed.
-The double-decker tunnel, which is located between stations Richelieu - Drouot and République (and carries Line 9 on the lower level, while Line 8 is situated on the upper level) was especially problematic due to unstable ground at Grand Boulevards.
+The double-decker tunnel from Richelieu - Drouot to République (which carries Line 9 on the lower level, and Line 8 on the upper level) proved especially problematic due to unstable ground at Grands Boulevards.
 As a result, this particular section had to be reinforced by central piers.